 The Florida Department of Education and the Florida Department of Health work in cooperation to coordinate the School Health Services Program as mandated in Florida Statute sections 381.0056, 381.0057, and 402.3026.
 The School Health Services Program is designed to appraise, protect and promote the health of our students as well as provide preventative and emergency school-based health services in accordance with our local School Health Services Plan.

-Marion County Public Schools and the Marion County Health Department coordinate locally to provide the health services to all students enrolled in Marion County Public Schools.
-These services include, but are not limited to:
+Marion County Public Schools and the Marion County Health Department coordinate locally to provide health services to all students enrolled in Marion County Public Schools.
+These services include:

 - Providing basic first aid and emergency care